Ireland 2024!

 The Plan:

-My flight number EI0136 on Aer Lingus leaves from Boston Terminal C at 21:25.
+My flight number EI0136 on Aer Lingus leaves from Boston Terminal C at 21:25 (Eastern Daylight Time).
 I’ll use military time mostly in this itinerary because there is a lot of travel scheduling information and using military time saves me from having to use AM and PM all the time which for me is exhausting.

 I will be flying economy class which will be a wake-up call for me since I spent most of two decades traveling for business and worked my way up to first-class for most of that.
 I’ll get a chance to experience what flying “in the back” is like these days.
 I understand it is worse now than it was 11 years ago.